migaol/migaol.github.io/_posts/2024-08-03-flow_solver.md

 $$\phi = (x_1 \lor x_2) \land (x_3 \lor \neg x_1)$$
 from above is a conjunction of clauses, and thus a CNF formula.

+In short, CNF is an "AND of OR's of literals".
 To reduce the flow problem to SAT, we must create a way to convert a puzzle into a CNF boolean formula.

 ### Enforcing the rules